Spanish court withdraws arrest warrant for ousted Catalan leader

 Judge Pablo Llarena also withdrew warrants for the arrest of four other Catalan politicians who fled Spain with Puigdemont: Antoni Comin, Lluis Puig, Meritxell Serret and Clara Ponsati.

-On the face of it, the decision appears to allow Puigdemont to return to Spain without fear of arrest.
+The decision does not mean that Puigdemont, who faces charges of rebellion, would not be arrested if he returned to Spain.
 Campaigning began Tuesday in Catalonia for fresh regional elections on December 21.

 On Monday, a Belgian court said it would rule on December 14 whether to extradite Puigdemont whilst a court in Spain decided to keep the former Catalan vice-president Oriol Junqueras and three other senior Catalan politicians in jail on charges of sedition, rebellion and misuse of public funds.